Travel to work area: Significance

 As a measure based on urban areas and their commuter hinterland they are a form of metropolitan area, though as methods of calculation differ they cannot directly be compared with other specific measurements such as metropolitan statistical areas in the United States.

 TTWAs have no legal status.
 However, they give planners and geographers an alternate view of urban life as their boundaries are tied not to arbitrary administrative limits but socio-economic ties.
 Having an idea of where people commute from for work is particularly useful for public transport planning.

 Definition

 Travel to work areas are defined by the Office for National Statistics using census data for commuting between wards, based on the different locations of individuals' home and work addresses.

 A travel to work area is a collection of wards for which "of the resident economically active population, at least 75% actually work in the area, and also, that of everyone working in the area, at least 75% actually live in the area".
-According to this measure, there were 243 TTWAs within the United Kingdom in 2007.
+This definition does not produce a unique set of region boundaries.
+The algorithm was developed by Newcastle University, with the following guidelines: Maximise the number of TTWAs and reduce the size of the largest TTWAs.
+According to these measures, there were 243 TTWAs within the United Kingdom in 2007.